Hotpoint & Indesit gas cooker safety notice

 Logik LVD7W15 tumble dryers fire risk

 A safety notice has been issued for Logik LVD7W15 tumble dryers manufactured between March and April 2016.
-The heating element in affected dryers can potentially overheat and catch fire.
-If you have one of these dryers, stop using it immediately.
+The heating element in affected dryers can overheat and, in some cases, catch fire.
+Whitegoods Help recommends that anyone with this model stops using it immediately and arranges the free repair through Currys.

-- Logik LVD7W15 – manufactured between March 2016 and April 2016
+- Logik LVD7W15 manufactured between March 2016 and April 2016

 -